 - Add the powdered spice mix.
 This is the critical step.
 Stir it constantly for 30 seconds.
 If it starts to darken lift the pan off the heat.
 You want the spice mix to cook in the oil but not burn.
 You can go a little longer if you want.
 Really cook out the spices.
 Just be careful.
 Burnt spices are not tasty.

 - Turn the heat up to medium high.
 This is important.
-The heat is what caramelizes (maillard reaction really) the onions in the curry base and gives the curry it's Indian restaurant flavour.
+The heat is what drives Indian restaurant flavour.
+The Maillard reaction kicks in and magic happens.
 As you become more comfortable with this technique try pushing it.
 Add the diluted tomato paste and stir until bubbles form (the oil will likely separate).
 This takes around 30 seconds to one minute depending on the heat.

 - Add around 3 oz of curry base (you don't need to be super precise here).
 Stir until bubbles form (little craters really), around 30 seconds.
 Think lively boil.
 Watch the edges of the pan.
 The curry can stick here.
 Sticking is OK.
 Just scrape it back into the base.
 Burning is bad.